General Synod: Other churches

 The governing body of the Reformed Church in America, a Calvinist denomination in the United States and Canada, is known as the General Synod.

 Kirkemøtet, the governing body of the Church of Norway, is normally translated as General Synod.
 It convenes once a year, and consists of 85 representatives, of whom seven or eight are sent from each of the dioceses.

 The Batak Christian Protestant Church (BPCP), or Huria Kristen Batak Protestan (abbreviated HKBP), held a twice-a-year General Synod (Sinode Godang), to discuss about matters in HKBP, and to elect the new Ephorus (or Board) for the HKBP.
 The first General Synod of HKBP was held in 1922.

 Other uses

-In North American, the Evangelical Lutheran General Synod of the United States of North America, often referred to as the General Synod, was a Lutheran church body that existed from 1820 to 1918.
+In North America, the Evangelical Lutheran General Synod of the United States of North America, often referred to as the General Synod, was a Lutheran church body that existed from 1820 to 1918.